MurphyPone/murphypone.github.io/src/content/fldr.md

 > "[The Fast Loaded Dice Roller](https://arxiv.org/abs/2003.03830): A Near-Optimal Exact Sampler for Discrete Probability Distributions."

 When I first stumbled across this paper, I think I was literally scrolling through arXiv, _raw_.
-Like riding the high of good TV show which which has come to a conclusion, and browsing Netflix for the next binge, I was looking for something flashy.
+Like riding the high of a good TV show which which has come to a conclusion, and browsing Netflix for the next binge, I was looking for something flashy.

 ![](/images/fldr-1.png)